zdfowler/cybr8420-project/security_requirements.md

 1. The Keeweb app configuration does allow the user to configure Keeweb to send password data over networks.

    Source: Keeweb Wiki - FAQ

 2. All current auto-lock options are defaulted to false.

    Source: Issue 442 and app/scripts/views/settings/settings-general-view.js

 3. Auto lock defaults to 15 minutes, which may be too large of an inactive period for people that store password data for accounts with sensitive information.

    Source: Keeweb Wiki - Configuration - JSON app config - "idleMinutes" : 15

 4. Insecure HTTPS warnings can be configured to not be displayed.

    Source: Keeweb Wiki - Configuration - JSON app config - "skipHttpsWarning" : false (but can be
            set to true)

-5. Some security features are present and advertised in web build of the application, though may not function in the all builds of the application.
+5. Some security features are present and advertised in web build of the application, though may not function in the all builds of the application though advertised as a cross-platform product.
    The distinctions are unclear to the casual user, and dependent on framework.

-   Source: Issue #422, Autolock on OS idle/lock is dependent on Electron subsystem.
-Issue #620: Clipboard clearing
-           function does not clear primary (middle click) clipboard on Linux.
+   Source: Issue 422, Autolock on OS idle/lock is dependent on Electron subsystem.
+Issue 620: Clipboard clearing function does not clear primary (middle click) clipboard on Linux.